I don’t about you but I’ve had a love-hate relationship with my deep chest freezer for years.

-To make this cleaner, just use 1 part vinegar, 2 parts water, and few drops of dish detergent.
+To make this cleaner, just use 1 part vinegar, 2 parts water, and a few drops of dish detergent.

-Once done, turn on the freezer so that it can get cold again before returning you frozen foods.
+Once done, turn on the freezer so that it can get cold again before returning your frozen foods.
 This may take a while so in the meantime go ahead and clean those removable baskets and shelves.

 My Favorite and Free Organizers

 The following is how I came about creating my organizers.
-Not only did it not cost me a thing, but it keeps my freezer clean.
+Not only did it not cost me a thing, but it kept my freezer clean.
 Oh, and it makes it easy to remove heavy food items like whole chickens.

 So, what am I referring to?
 I repurpose reusable wine bottle bags that I get for free from my grocer.